lhndo/LH-Stinger/User_Mods/MMU/Stinger Pico MMU - @LH/README.md

 ![](Assets/2.png)

+Filament: PLA, PETG ,ASA etc.

 * 3 perimeters, 95% infill - It is highly recommended to use the print settings included in the Orca files
 * Make sure your extrusion multiplier is spot on.
 The tolerances are very small so print some parts and check for fitting.
 * Some slight post processing might be needed.
 * The Idler arms have to be printed top face down on a smooth sheet (not textured PEI)
+    - You can improvise by taping a temporary piece of glass, fr4, etc over your printbed

-The assembly uses two small **TPU** 2mm tabs for pushing force.
+The assembly uses two small 2mm **TPU** tabs for pushing force.
-Rubber or silicone patches might also work instead.
+If you don't have access to TPU then you can substitute them with some rubber or silicone patches.

 ## BOM